 We also see slippage in markets that trade thinly with low volume, and large bid-ask spreads.
 To prevent this ensure sufficient volume and float; my personal preference is a minimum volume of 300,000 with a tight bid/ask spread.

-I will give you some final advice to manage your risk:
+I will give you some key points to manage your risk and help prevent slippage:

 - Use limit orders to get into positions and use them when getting out of most of your profitable trades.

-- If you need out immediately, use a market order.
+- If you need out immediately, meaning pure speed, use a market order.
 Or consider a "sell the bid" type order that immediately targets the current bidder.

 How to Avoid Slippage Final Thoughts